 - Probiotics (help achieve a balanced micro ecosystem in the gut)

 These ingredients deliver an absolute treasure chest of goodies to the gut, including:

 - Amino acids

 - Triglycerides (used for energy in-between meals)

 How much and how often should you take Digestive Enzyme Collagen?

-A daily serving of 13g, so the equivalent of two level tablespoons per day, is our general recommendation.
+A daily serving of 15g, so the equivalent of roughly two level tablespoons per day (depending on your spoon size!), is our general recommendation.

 In saying that, we are all individuals.

 As a result some people may need more to complement their exercise regimes.
 Others may need less due to health or other personal reasons.
 You can take it all at once, maybe in a smoothie or a juice, or you can stagger it throughout the day.
 Consider it for your morning coffee, porridge, soup or even your evening meal.
 Spaghetti Bolognese is a favourite in our team.
 It’s totally flexible and versatile and designed to suit your tastes and needs.

-It can take up to 8-12 weeks to notice benefits as often our bodies heal from the inside out, but some of our customers report changes in days.
+it can take up to 8-12 weeks to notice benefits as often our bodies heal from the inside out.
+That said,some of our customers have reported changes in a matter of days!

 Aside from taking a supplement, what else can you do to help prevent leaky gut?

 Science is increasingly turning to the intestine and its link to overall health and well-being.

-There are many ways we can better look after our gut, not least of all with regular intake of collagen at the recommended serves.
+There are many ways we can better look after our gut, not least of all with regular intake of collagen.
 These include:

 - Regular, quality sleep